Expansion Tanks: How Big Should They Be?

 One more thing to keep in mind when sizing your tank: as a rule of thumb, it should typically be 1/3 full when cold and about 1/2 full when hot.

-We hope this information helps.
-If you have any questions or comments, please let us know.
+We hope this information is helpful but if you have any questions or comments, please let us know.